How do we book a llama experience on release day, they sell out so quickly?

 Llama-Grams and Llama-Zooms are booked by emailing us

-Llama Hikes for public and private groups and Selfies & Snuggles with Llamas are booked on our website
+Llama Hikes for public and private groups and Selfies & Snuggles with Llamas are booked on our website on specific release days

 Private Events are booked by emailing us